Change Advanced settings in Safari on Mac

-In the Safari app on your Mac, use Advanced preferences to increase accessibility, specify a style sheet, change the default encoding and turn on the Develop menu.
-To change these preferences, choose Safari > Preferences, then click Advanced.
+In the Safari app on your Mac, use Advanced settings to increase accessibility, specify a style sheet, change the default encoding and show features for web developers.

 Show full website address